couchbaselabs/docs-ng/content/couchbase-manual-1.8/getting-started.markdown

 again.

-It's important to ensure that your disk write queue ( [Disk Write Queue](couchbase-manual-ready.html#couchbase-monitoring-diskwritequeue) ) has been completely drained before shutting down the cluster service.
+It's important to ensure that your disk write queue ( [Disk Write Queue](#couchbase-monitoring-diskwritequeue) ) has been completely drained before shutting down the cluster service.
 This will ensure that all data has been persisted to disk and will be available after the upgrade.
 It is a best practice to turn off the application and allow the queue to drain prior to beginning the upgrade.

 To upgrade an existing cluster using the offline method: